Zbraslavice: Administrative division

+Etymology

+The name is derived from the personal name Zbraslav, meaning "the village of Zbraslav's people".

 Geography

 Zbraslavice is located about 16 km south of Kutná Hora and 53 km southeast of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is the hill Kopaniny at 552 m above sea level.
-The Hodkovský Brook springs here, flows across the municipal territory and supplies several ponds in the area.
+The brook Hodkovský potok originates here, flows across the municipal territory and supplies several fishponds there.

 History

 The first written mention of Zbraslavice is from 1260.
 It used to be a market town.
 In 1496, Zbraslavice was almost completely destroyed by a fire, only the local fortress survived.
 It had to be rebuilt, and the fortress was extended into a small castle.

+Demographics

+Transport

+Zbraslavice is located on the railway line Kutná Hora–Zruč nad Sázavou.

 Sights

 The most important monument is the Church of Saint Lawrence.
 It was originally a Romanesque church from the late 12th century.
 Around the 14th century, Gothic modifications took place and the tower was added.
 Late Baroque modifications were made in the 18th century, but the church preserved its authentic Romanesque-Gothic look.

 Zbraslavice Castle is a Renaissance castle from the 16th century, built on the site of the former fortress.
 Baroque modifications took place in the 18th century.